-For many years, Dr. Cantu has been actively involved with the American College of Sports Medicine (ACSM), the oldest and largest sports medicine and exercise science organization in the world, and served as President of this organization from 1992 to 1993 and served as treasurer from 1996 to 1999.
+For many years, Dr. Cantu has been actively involved with the American College of Sports Medicine (ACSM), the oldest and largest sports medicine and exercise science organization in the world and served as President of this organization from 1992 to 1993 and served as treasurer from 1996 to 1999.
 Dr. Cantu has received recognition from the college being named as the recipient of their Citation Award in 1996.
 This year Dr. Cantu gave the organizations most prestigious J.B.
 Dill Lecture on the History of Concussions at ACSMs annual meeting in New Orleans.

-As spokesperson for ACSM, he has also participated in nationally televised sports programs speaking on diverse sports issues and has appeared on “Larry King Live” discussing the Chris Benoit case in conjunction with Chris’ father Michael Benoit, “ESPN Outside the Lines” discussing the Chris Benoit case, Canadian Television also discussing the Chris Benoit case as well as other media avenues, “NFL Today” with Bryant Gumbel and Terry Bradshaw, discussing the effect of artificial turf on cervical spine injuries, and football injuries on CNBC’s “The Real Story”.
-He has been interviewed for World News Tonight with Peter Jennings, CBS Evening News with Katie Couric, Dan Rather, and NBC Evening News with Brian Williams regarding gender and concussion incidence.
+As spokesperson for ACSM, he has participated in nationally televised sports programs speaking on diverse sports issues and has appeared on “Larry King Live” discussing the Chris Benoit case in conjunction with Chris’ father Michael Benoit, “ESPN Outside the Lines” discussing the Chris Benoit case, Canadian Television also discussing the Chris Benoit case as well as other media avenues, “NFL Today” with Bryant Gumbel and Terry Bradshaw, discussing the effect of artificial turf on cervical spine injuries, and football injuries on CNBC’s “The Real Story”.
+He has been interviewed for World News Tonight with Peter Jennings, CBS Evening News with Katie Couric, Dan Rather, and NBC Evening News with Brian Williams and Kate Snow regarding gender and concussion incidence.
 He has been a spokesperson for ACSM on NASCAR deaths and safety issues surrounding NASCAR and has been interviewed for “World News Tonight” with Peter Jennings regarding NASCAR deaths and specifically Dale Earnhardt’s death as well as safety issues in auto racing.
 Dr. Cantu also appeared on “ABC World News Tonight” with Bob Jamison regarding the Korey Stringer death from heat stroke as well as WGBH Channel 2 in Boston, NPR radio interview, WEEI Boston radio interview and ESPN’s “Outside the Lines”, all discussing the issue of heat stroke.
 He has discussed the health issues of football players with Mary Carillo on HBOs Inside the NFL and has done an interview regarding sports related injuries in cheerleading on Inside the NFL.
 Dr. Cantu has also been interviewed by Bob Costas on HBOs Inside the NFL regarding Concussion in Professional Sports and was the key speaker on Designer Steroids for Comcast Cable Network.
 Dr. Cantu is currently serving as the Consultant for NOCSAE to the NFL Concussion Committee and Co-Chairman for the NASCAR Safety Task Force with ACSM.
 Dr. Cantu has done safety presentations for drivers and teams of CART as well as NASCAR.
 Dr. Cantu has been interviewed by ESPN Outside the Lines Tom Friend regarding Baby Joe Mesi and his return to boxing after a controversial subdural hematoma.
 Dr. Cantu continues to be an outspoken advocate for the sport of boxing and continues to advocate for the safety of that sport and its participants.
-Recently Dr. Cantu has done several interviews on Concussion in the NFL with ESPN, HBO and the Boston area news channels.
-Dr. Cantu has recently been involved with the NFL meeting in NYC regarding concussions and guidelines for concussions with Roger Goddell.
-Most recently Dr. Cantu has done two concussion programs for Brian Williams Rock Center with Kate Snow.
+Dr. Cantu has done several interviews on Concussion in the NFL with ESPN, HBO and the Boston area news channels.
+Dr. Cantu has been involved with the NFL meeting in NYC regarding concussions and guidelines for concussions with Roger Goodell.
+Dr. Cantu has appeared on Brian Williams Rock Center with Kate Snow discussing concussion issues.

 As an author of numerous books as well as articles on sports medicine topics, he is frequently invited to participate in symposiums addressing a wide range of sports medicine topics including anabolic steroid use; eating disorders in female athletes; acute and chronic brain injury in boxing; and on-the-field evaluation and medical management and return to play guidelines following head and spine sports injuries.
-Dr. Cantu’s most recent book, “Concussion and Our Kids,” was published in September 2012.
-Click here to purchase.